vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

      <td>68</td>
    </tr>
    </table>
-   - Sufficient public IP address quotas for your clusters, including the quota for **Public IP Addresses - Standard**, **Public IP Addresses - Basic**, and **Static Public IP Addresses**.
+   - Sufficient public IP address quotas for your clusters, including the quota for Public IP Addresses - Standard, Public IP Addresses - Basic, and Static Public IP Addresses.
 A standard Azure account has a quota of 10 public IP addresses per region.
-Every Tanzu Kubernetes Grid cluster requires 2 Public IP addresses regardless of how many control plane nodes and worker nodes it has.
+Every Tanzu Community Edition cluster requires 2 Public IP addresses regardless of how many control plane nodes and worker nodes it has.
 For each Kubernetes Service object with type `LoadBalancer`, 1 Public IP address is required.
-- Traffic is allowed between your local bootstrap machine and the image repositories listed in the management cluster Bill of Materials (BoM) file, over port 443, for TCP.&#42;
-   - The BoM file is under `~/.tanzu/tkg/bom/`, and its name includes the Tanzu Kubernetes Grid version.
-For example, `tkg-bom-v1.4.0+vmware.1
-.yaml`.
    - Run a DNS lookup on all `imageRepository` values to find their CNAMEs.
 - (Optional) OpenSSL installed locally, to create a new keypair or validate the download package thumbprint.
 See [OpenSSL](https://www.openssl.org).
 - (Optional) A VNET with: